Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 \subsubsection{MACS\,J0553.4$-$3342}

-MACS\,J0553.4$-$3342 (MACS0553), located at $z=0.412$, is optimized with a total of 21 systems (57 multiple images and 102 lensing constraints), where 4 systems have a spectroscopic redshift and the remaining 17 redshifts are optimized within the model.
-A total of 197 cluster member galaxies are included in the model, and are fitted with a scaling relation optimizing 2 parameters.
-The model uses 2 potentials to describe the mass of the cluster.
-The final model has an rms of $0\farcs67$, and the mass enclosed within 200\,kpc and 500\,kpc is $\sim1.84\times10^{14}M_{\odot}$ and $\sim6.14\times10^{14}M_{\odot}$, respectively.
+MACS\,J0553.4$-$3342 (MACS0553), located at $z=0.412$, is optimized with a total of 21 lensed source galaxies (57 multiple images and 102 lensing constraints), where 4 source galaxies have a spectroscopic redshift and the remaining 17 redshifts are optimized within the model.
+A total of 197 cluster member galaxies are fitted with a scaling relation based on a reference luminosity $L^*$ for the BCG of the cluster (F814W = 19.47).
+The model uses two potentials to describe the mass of the cluster.
+The final model has an rms of $0\farcs66$, and the mass enclosed within 200\,kpc and 500\,kpc is $\sim1.84\times10^{14}M_{\odot}$ and $\sim6.15\times10^{14}M_{\odot}$, respectively.
 We provide a detailed description of the cluster modeling in the following paragraphs.

-We update the lens model that was originally presented in \cite{Ebeling2017} and used the \hst~observations from the ReIonization Lensing Cluster Survey (RELICS; \citealt{coe2019}).
-The original model consisted of 10 different multiple image systems covering two main subclusters.
-The \jwst-SLICE imaging allows us to add 11 new multiple image systems to this model.
-The substructure in 6 systems of this model is clearly resolved, which allows us to use a total of 102 clumps in the 21 systems as constraints in the model.
+We update the lens model that was originally presented in \cite{Ebeling2017} and use the \hst~observations from the ReIonization Lensing Cluster Survey (RELICS; \citealt{coe2019}).
+The original model consists of 10 different lensed source galaxies covering two main subclusters.
+The SLICE \jwst~imaging allows us to add 11 new lensed source galaxies to this model.
+The substructure in six sources of this model is clearly resolved, which allows us to use a total of 102 clumps in the 21 sources as constraints in the model.